 - AMR A & B Residents – We upgraded the wireless in your Dorm rooms by installing a new wireless device in every room.
 For Wired and Wireless Connectivity in these buildings, please check out this one page document: PDF Document: AMR A & B Network Connectivity

-- JHU Technology Center – Technical Assistance and the Tech Store (previously in Garland Hall) are in one location on the 1st Floor of Levering Hall, in the Sherwood Room.
+- JHU Technology Center – Technical Assistance and the Tech Store are in one location on the first floor of Levering Hall, in the Sherwood Room.

 - Issues Connecting to Wireless on Android OS (Pixel, Samsung, HTC, etc.) Phone or Tablet?
 In Wireless Settings, Set ‘Phase 2 authentication’ to ‘MSCHAPV2’, ‘EAP Method’ to ‘PEAP’, enter ‘ad.jhu.edu’ for the Domain, and enter your Hopkins credentials in the appropriate fields.